Icinga/icinga2/doc/14-features.md

 #### Filtering check results <a id="elasticsearch-datastream-writer-filtering"></a>

-It is possible to filter the check results that are sent to Elasticsearch by using the `filter` parameter.
-This parameter takes a function that is called for each check result and must return a boolean value.
-If the function returns `true`, the check result is sent to Elasticsearch, otherwise it is skipped.
+You can filter which check results are sent to Elasticsearch by using the `filter` parameter.
+It takes a function (expression) evaluated for every check result and must return a boolean.
+If the function returns `true`, the check result is sent; otherwise it is skipped.

-This function has access to the check result in the `cr` variable, which contains the check result object, the checkable object (host or service) in the `checkable` variable and the host and service object in the `host` and `service` variables respectively.
+Only the variables `host` and `service` are available inside this expression.
+For host check results `service` is not set (null/undefined).
+No other variables (such as the raw check result object) are exposed.

-An example configuration that only sends check results of services in the `linux-servers` hostgroup and with a critical state:
+Example configuration that only sends service check results for hosts in the `linux-server` hostgroup:

 ```
 object ElasticsearchDatastreamWriter "elasticsearchdatastream" {
   ...
   datastream_namespace = "production"
-  filter = {{ service && "linux-server" in host.groups && cr.state == 2 }}
+  filter = {{ service && "linux-server" in host.groups }}
 }
 ```